-WHAT WE HAVE DECIDED TO DO

-Introduce a fixed service charge to all properties connected to the reticulated service.
+What have decided to do Implications Consequences Introduce a fixed service charge to all properties connected to the reticulated service.
 The service charge will begin at a lower level and progressively increase to the full level by the third year.

-Continue with funding the remainder of the costs through volumetric water charging.

-IMPLICATIONS

-All connected properties pay a fixed charge that increases over a three year period.
+Continue with funding the remainder of the costs through volumetric water All connected properties pay a fixed charge that increases over a three year period.
 Volumetric unit charges will increase between years 2018 and 2021 as water treatment work is progressively completed.
 The fixed charge moderates the increase in volumetric water charges.
+The proposed reticulated water charges are: 2018/2019- fixed \$39.42 and \$2.07/ cubic metre (m3) 2019/2020 - fixed \$107.66 and \$2.23/m^{3} 2020/2021 - fixed \$232.34 and \$2.55/m3. charging.
 The variability of volumetric charges over time will be moderated.

-CONSEQUENCES

-The proposed reticulated water charges are:

-- 2018/2019 fixed \$39.42 and \$2.07/m3

-- 2019/2020 fixed \$107.66 and \$2.23/m^{3}

-- 2020/2021 fixed \$232.34 and \$2.55/m3.
+These figures are estimates.
+Actual figures will be determined through the 2019/2020 and 2020/2021 Annual Plans.
 No effect on total rates income collected, debt or levels of service.
 Reduced rates for connected properties using a higher than average amount of water.
 Increased rates for connected properties using no water or a lower than average amount of water.

-^{}These figures are estimates.
-Actual figures will be determined through the 2019/2020 and 2020/2021 Annual Plans.